GovernmentPlates/indico-presentations/PITCHME.md

 }
 </style>
 ---
-### Overview
-- What is the check-in app?
-- Why did we rewrite it?
-- What is a PWA?
-- How did we rewrite it?
-- 🔮 Mystery slide
-- Demo
-- 💬 Questions

-XXX: Maybe reorder the slides a bit...

----
 ![bg left](assets/slides/seats.jpg)

 ### What is the check-in app?

- - Helps organizers check-in attendees at events
+ - For organizers to check-in attendees at events
  - Used at CERN for (major) events and beyond
  - Does what it says on the tin